kristinemlarson/gnssrefl/tests/use_cases/use_smm3.md

 well as Glonass.
 You can see from the photo at the top that it is NOT the typical 2-meter monument.

 Position time series for smm3 can easily be retrieved from [Nevada Reno](http://geodesy.unr.edu/gps_timeseries/tenv3/IGS14/SMM3.tenv3).
 Note that there is an antenna height blunder in the very early data for the site.
-It is straight forward to find and remove.
+It is straightforward to find and remove.

 You can use my webapp to get a sense of what the results for this site looks like.
 Please note that the app will be analyzing data in real-time, so please wait for the answers to "pop" up in the